 Botox for Bell’s Palsy

-Botox is one of the most effective treatments for patients with bell's palsy, partial facial paralysis and synkinesis.
+Botox injections are one of the most effective treatments for patients with Bell’s palsy, partial facial paralysis and synkinesis.
 The neuromodulator relaxes the hyperactive muscles and can temporarily restore some facial symmetry and improve appearance.
-Please read our report/press release on Botox and it's effects in Bell's Palsy treatment to learn more.
+With Botox injections, patients can relax hyperactive muscles in the face.
+The injections help patients temporarily restore facial symmetry and enhance their facial appearance.